Skip to content

 Insurance claim guide

-Kansas City experiences high storm chaser activity, with out-of-state contractors typically arriving within 24-48 hours of major hail events.
-Post-storm repair backlogs in the Kansas City market typically extend 4-8 weeks during peak storm season.
-Missouri statute RSMo § 407.725 explicitly prohibits contractors from advertising or promising to pay any portion of insurance deductibles, making door-to-door offers to waive deductibles illegal under state law.
+Kansas City's high contractor market density attracts significant storm chaser activity, with out-of-state roofing contractors typically arriving within 24–48 hours of major hail events.
+Local homeowners should expect repair backlogs of 4–8 weeks following significant storms.
+Missouri's RSMo § 407.725 explicitly prohibits contractors from advertising or promising to pay any portion of insurance deductibles, making door-to-door offers to waive deductibles illegal under state law.

 Full 10-step claim guide for Kansas City